learn-co-curriculum/dsc-text-classification-lab/README.md

 Great!
 We'll leave these alone for now, until we're ready to remove stop words after the tokenization step.

 Next, let's try tokenizing our dataset.
-In order to save ourselves some time, we'll write a function to clean our dataset, and then use python's built-in `map` function to clean every article in the dataset at the same time.
+In order to save ourselves some time, we'll write a function to clean our dataset, and then use Python's built-in `map()` function to clean every article in the dataset at the same time.

 In the cell below, complete the `process_article()` function.
 This function should:

-* Takes in one parameter, `article`
+* Take in one parameter, `article`
-* Tokenize the article using the appropriate function from nltk.
+* Tokenize the article using the appropriate function from `nltk`
-* Lowercase every token, remove any stopwords found in `stopwords_list` from the tokenized article, and return the results.
+* Lowercase every token, remove any stopwords found in `stopwords_list` from the tokenized article, and return the results

 ```python